DannyS-stack/festifind-front/README.md

 ![festifind-example](https://github.com/DannyS-stack/festifind-front/blob/development/Images/ezgif.com-gif-maker.gif)

-for this project I decided to experiment with a lot of technologies that where new to me, I've tagged those with > new
+for this project I decided to experiment with a lot of technologies that were new to me, I've tagged those with > new

 # Used technologies
 - Javascript